9 considerations when choosing

 How does an OTA channel manager work?

-A channel manager automates a property’s distribution strategy by dynamically connecting inventory to multiple booking sites via an API.
+A channel manager automates a property’s distribution strategy by dynamically connecting inventory to multiple booking sites via an API connection.
 While you technically can manage inventory manually, keeping rates and availability across all online marketing channels takes a lot of time and effort and often results in overbookings and other errors.

 Instead, a channel manager can be used to automate the distribution process and automatically update room rates, availability, and more.
 It ensures that your data is always in-sync and helps you to easily make changes across platforms to increase competitiveness and reduce overbookings.